eslym/hugeicons-svelte/README.md

 > [!WARNING]
 > This is not the offcial [HugeIcons](https://hugeicons.com/) package.
-> but somehow the official [hugeicons-svelte](https://www.npmjs.com/package/hugeicons-svelte) is gone.
+> But somehow the official [hugeicons-svelte](https://www.npmjs.com/package/hugeicons-svelte) is gone.
+> So this package is unarchived to provide the same functionality.

 ## Install